-Hello lovely passenger, I was going to be nice to you but you are occupying half of my seating space so I am going to set aside the niceness and smack you with the free newspaper I got before boarding this frickin ride.
-You may have encountered these kind of people every time you get on a PUV, the ones who like to spread their knees like there’s no tomorrow.
+Hello, lovely passenger, I was going to be nice to you but you are occupying half of my seating space so I am going to set aside the niceness and smack you with the free newspaper I got before boarding this frickin ride.
+You may have encountered this kind of people every time you get on a PUV, the ones who like to spread their knees like there’s no tomorrow.
 You try to get a little more space to seat and they don’t seem to budge or seat accordingly.
 You try to make eye contact for them to notice that there’s someone seating beside them but they seem to be in a trance and pretend that you do not exist.

 3rd Commandment: Thou shall not ask the driver to let you get off the vehicle in any place other than the designated stop.